30 plays in 60 minutes every weekend. 250 unique theatrical experiences every year!

 "Drama, comedy, truth, love, expression for its own sake, sadness.
 I know any night will probably have all of these things.
 I love the bravery that goes into it, and the madness too."

 - Sandy K., audience member

-Our signature show, Too Much Light Makes The Baby Go Blind, which had its first performance on December 2, 1988, is now in its twenty-fifth year, making it the longest-running show in Chicago today.
+Our signature show, Too Much Light Makes The Baby Go Blind, which had its first performance on December 2, 1988, is now in its twenty-seventh year, making it the longest-running show in Chicago today.
 Too Much Light..., with its ever-changing "menu," is an attempt to perform 30 plays in 60 minutes.
 The single unifying element of these plays is that they are performed from a perspective of absolute honesty.

 Day.
 Time.
 Location.

 Friday and Saturday at 11:30 p.m. & Sunday at 7:00 p.m.
 All shows will be performed at The Neo-Futurarium, 5153 N. Ashland @ Foster.
 Check out our Tips for going to TML

 and learn everything else you need to know here (about the show, not life).
 Same Show Times.
 Different Shows, Every Time.